 A collection of segments that originate from a single initial fragment.

 *the segments are line segments with respect to natural coordinates of the element that contains them.
 In nonlinear elements this is not a line segment when viewed in the global coordinate system.
+The plugin assumes that the error in performing calculations as if all segments are line segments is minimal.

 Branching

-The angles and the frame of reference that they are based on is important for understanding how branching functions within AngioFE3.
+The angles and the frame of reference that they are based on are important for understanding branching within AngioFE3.
+The three primary directions in this diagram: branch direction, parent segment direction, and fiber direction, form a basis which is used to orient any newly created branches.

 Branch Point